novuhq/echo-action/README.md

     # The publicly available endpoint hosting the bridge application
     # where notification entities (eg. workflows, topics) are defined
     bridge-url: ${{ secrets.NOVU_BRIDGE_URL }}
-    # The Novu Cloud API endpoint to sync with.
+    # The Novu Cloud API URL to sync with.
     api-url: https://eu.api.novu.co
 ```